cabforum/smime/SBR.md

 The physical identity document must be presented in its original form.
 The CA MUST employ procedures to ensure presented by the Applicant is a genuine identity document that is not counterfeited or falsified/modified.

-The CA can use manual (in person) or remote procedures.
-A remote process shall ensure that the Applicant has the document in hand and presents the document in real-time in front of a camera.
+The CA or RA can use manual (in person) or remote procedures.
+A remote process SHALL ensure that the Applicant has the document in hand and presents the document in real-time in front of a camera.

 The CA or RA registration agent MUST make a visual comparison of the physical appearance of the Applicant and the face photo and/or other information on the physical identity document.

-The CA or RA registration agents shall have access to authoritative sources of information on document appearance and validation for forms of identity document accepted by the CA.
+The CA or RA registration agent SHALL have access to authoritative sources of information on document appearance and validation for forms of identity document accepted by the CA.

 The CA or RA MUST retain information sufficient to evidence the fulfilment of the identity validation process and the verified attributes.
-In addition to identity attributes, the following information shall be recorded: issuer, validity period, and the document's unique identification number.
+In addition to identity attributes, the CA or RA SHALL record the following information: issuer, validity period, and the document's unique identification number.

 Automated and manual processes may be used in combination (for example using automated support for  a registration agent, or an automated process that falls back to a registration agent if the process yields an uncertain result).

 2.	**Validation of a digital identity document**

-Digital identity documents shall only be accepted if the issuer's digital signature on the document is successfully validated.
+The CA or RA SHALL only accept digital identity documents if the issuer's digital signature on the document is successfully validated.

-Information obtained from the digital identity document shall be recorded to evidence the identity proofing process.
-In addition to identity attributes and face photo, the following information shall be recorded: issuer, validity period, and the document's unique identification number.
+The CA or RA SHALL record information obtained from the digital identity document to evidence the identity proofing process.
+In addition to identity attributes and face photo, the following information SHALL be recorded: issuer, validity period, and the document's unique identification number.

 The CA or RA registration agent MUST make a visual comparison of the physical appearance of the Applicant and the face photo and/or other information on the digital identity document.